diogomatoschaves/fullstack-coding-challenge/backend/README.md

 In order to create a new postgreSQL database, run on your terminal:

 `$ psql`
-`# create database unbabel;`
+`# create database <DATABASE_NAME>;`

+replacing <DATABASE_NAME> with your custom db name.

+Exit psql window and run:

+`$ python manage.py db upgrade`

+Which will create the database schema.

-### Running development server
+### Running server

 You'll need to start 3 terminal windows.

 On the first one, run:

 `$ redis-server`

-On the second one, you'll need to have the worker listening to job tasks.
-For that, run:
+For the next terminal windows, you'll need to first execute the command to activate the virtual env, and then export the environment variables:

+`pipenv shell
+APP_SETTINGS="config.DevelopmentConfig"
+SECRET_KEY=<SECRET KEY>
+SQLALCHEMY_DATABASE_URI="postgresql://@localhost/<DATABASE_NAME>
+`

+On the seconf terminal window, run:

 `$ python worker.py`

+So that a worker will be listening for job requests.

 Finally, on the third terminal window, start the development server with:

 `$ python app.py`

+The app is now listening to requests from the client

 ### Run tests